vcz-fr/TheFollowUp/_posts/2018/02/2018-02-13-code-quality-self-development-recommendations.md

     url: "https://mkdev.me/posts/5-recommendations-on-how-to-maintain-the-code-quality-and-keep-your-self-development-when-nobody-cares"
     dead: false

-tweet: "Interesting for devs and people who work around devs.
+message: "Interesting for devs and people who work around devs.
 This is an article about product quality and personal development."
 ---